-If you are aged between 16 and 60 and have savings of £16,000 or over, you will not qualify for housing benefit and council tax support.
-However, if you are over 60 and in receipt of the guaranteed credit part of the pension credit you may qualify.
+If you are aged between 16 and under state pension age and have savings of £16,000 or over, you will not qualify for housing benefit and council tax support.
+However, if you are of state pension age and in receipt of the guaranteed credit part of pension credit, you may qualify.

 Use the Housing Benefit and Council Tax Support Calculator to find out how much you will be entitled to.